nicklasfrahm/mykilio/docs/cremini-overview.md

 # Cremini

-Mushroom is an open source, open hardware blade server.
+Cremini is an open source, open hardware blade server.
 It can take several single board computers that are pin-compatible with the Raspberry Pi and follow the hardware dimensions of the Model B variant of the Raspberry Pi.

-## Features ✨
+## Features

 - Flexibility
   - **Modular design:** Start with a single node and scale up to 16